myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/actor/searchActorsTypeahead.md

 ## #main

 Find actor suggestions for a prefix search term.
+Expected use is for auto-completion during text field entry.
+Does not require auth.

 ### Input